 Taking this further, you can also proceed to meet your LinkedIn connections face-to-face.
 Industry conventions and events are some of the best places for you to meet.
 Such meetups can increase the chances of them directing you to a job opening since they have already met you in person.

 Social media influence is often associated with driving the sales of businesses.
 You use it to attract recruiters.
 Here are some ways that you can increase your influence on LinkedIn and leverage it to get the job you are seeking:

 People are more likely to respond to you if they know what exactly it is that you do.
 As such, the role you want to play in a potential company should be clearly shown from the information shared on your profile, the posts you create, and even the people you connect with.

 Publishing your ideas and insights, in particular, helps a lot in conveying that role.
 By defining how the role can help them, you give them more reasons to trust you.

 It can’t be stressed enough how important your connections on LinkedIn are.
-Getting more of them in the form of recommendations and mentions will help a lot in increasing your social proof.
+Getting more from them in the form of recommendations and mentions will help a lot in increasing your social proof.

 As we have already mentioned, social proof can be used to draw the attention of recruiters.
-You can further increase your influence by acting as a bridge and bringing together the groups you belong to as you share information.
+You can further increase your influence by acting as a bridge and bringing together the groups you belong to so as to share information.

 By subtly mimicking the online behavior of the people you want to be drawn to you (such as recruiters), you increase the chances of their positively responding to you.
 This can simply be done by using similar language patterns or adopting their gestures.

 Being a social media site dedicated to professionals, LinkedIn can be useful for job seekers like you who want to attract recruiters.
-But that can only happen if you know how LinkedIn works and how to use it effectively:
+But that can only happen if you know how LinkedIn works and how to use it effectively.
+To do this: